datarobot-oss/qa-app-streamlit/README.md

 ## Chat API

-LLM Blueprints created via DataRobots playground now support OpenAIs Chat API.
+LLM Blueprints created via DataRobot's Playground now support OpenAI's Chat API.
 The chat completion endpoint is made available via the deployment on: `<API_URL>/deployments/<deployment_id>/chat/completions`.
-Documentation for this API can be found here: https://platform.openai.com/docs/api-reference/chat
+Documentation for this API can be found [here](https://platform.openai.com/docs/api-reference/chat).

-Streaming will soon be supported by the above deployment Chat API implementation.
-As it is right now the streaming response always only contains 1 chunk due to the applied prompt and/or result text guards.
+Streaming will soon be supported by the deployment Chat API implementation described above.
+Currently, the streaming response always contains only one chunk due to the applied prompt and/or result text guards.

-Streaming can be disabled in the `constants.py` by setting `ENABLE_CHAT_API_STREAMING` to `False`
+Streaming can be disabled in the `constants.py` by setting `ENABLE_CHAT_API_STREAMING` to `False`.

-To disable the Chat API completely and continue to use the dataRobot-predict library, navigate to `constants.py` and set `FORCE_DISABLE_CHAT_API` to `True`
+To disable the Chat API completely and continue to use the dataRobot-predict library, navigate to `constants.py` and set `FORCE_DISABLE_CHAT_API` to `True`.

 ## App modifications